CobeyH/Tandem-Ride-Share/README.md

 ## Running

-While in the `frontend` directory run `npm install` to instal dependancies.
+While in the `frontend` directory run `npm install` to install dependancies.

+This application uses Firebase services that need to be emulated locally.
+Run `npm run emulators` to start the emulators.
+You can view the firebase console at localhost:3001.

 To start developing run `npm start`.
 This should open your default browser to the application.
 Change a file and save it and the application should reload.